Binance Market Update (2022-09-13)

 Binance

-The global cryptocurrency market cap now stands at $1.06T, down by -0.72% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.01T, down by -4.73% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PUNDIX, PHB, and AMB, up by 88%, 57%, and 47%, respectively.
+Market outperformers include PUNDIX, MIR, and ANC, up by 31%, 14%, and 14%, respectively.

 Top stories of the day: